Skip to content

 • Open TikTok on your phone.
 Everything you see on your phone screen now appears on the TV.

-One thing to note: your phone screen stays on the entire time.
-If it locks or goes to sleep, the mirror disconnects.
+One important thing: your phone screen stays on the entire time.
+If it locks, the mirror disconnects.
 Disable auto-lock in your phone’s display settings before starting a long session.

 #Mirror TikTok to Roku From iPhone

 iPhone uses AirPlay instead of Google Cast.
-Roku devices running OS 9.4 or later support AirPlay directly, so no extra apps are needed.
+According to Apple Support, AirPlay 2 lets you stream content wirelessly to compatible devices on your network.
+Roku’s own documentation confirms that devices running OS 9.4 or later support AirPlay directly, so no extra apps are needed.

-• Make sure your iPhone and Roku are on the same Wi-Fi network.
+• Make sure your iPhone and Roku are connected to the same Wi-Fi network.

 • Swipe down from the top-right corner of your iPhone to open Control Center.

-• Tap the Screen Mirroring button (the rectangle with a small arrow).
+• Tap Screen Mirroring (the rectangle with a small arrow).

 • Select your Roku from the device list.